 Economic Analysis of Development (Advanced)

-Considers theory and evidence to explain processes of economic development; examines theories of economic growth, and the two-way links between development and poverty, inequality, social institutions, and the family.
-Policy debates on education, health, and social policy and governmental and international aid are also covered.
+Considers theories and evidence to explain processes of economic development; examines theories of economic growth, and the two-way links between development and poverty, inequality, social institutions, and the family.
+Policy debates on education, health, and social policy, and governmental and international aid are also covered.

 WWS 564/POP 564

 About well-being throughout the world, with focus on income and health.
 Explores what happened to poverty, inequality, and health, in the US, and internationally.
 Discusses conceptual foundations of national and global measures of inequality, poverty, and health; construction of measures, and extent to which they can be trusted; relationship between globalization, poverty, and health, historically and currently.
 Examines links between health and income, and why poor people are less healthy and live less long than rich people.